davidmayr/nextjs-keycloak-starter/README.md

 Go to Client Scopes -> {client-id}-dedicated -> Add mapper -> By Configuration -> Audience -> Set "Included Client Audience" to contain the client ID.
 Add a name like "self-audience" and keep the defaults.

-Set the following env variables:
+Set the following env variables (or copy and adjust .env.example):
 ```env
 KEYCLOAK_URL=https://<keycloak-host>/realms/<realm>
 KEYCLOAK_CLIENT_ID=<client-id>